Bhanubandhu Yugala: Post-war years

 After the war ended, Bhanubandhu formed a new production company, Assawin Pictures.
 Among his works were Phantay Norasingh (Oarsman Norasingh), which was based on a play he wrote in 1942.
 For the film version, he hired a then-budding cinematographer, Rattana Pestonji.

 Another film by Bhanubandhu was based on the legend of King Naresuan the Great.

 Bhanubandhu pushed for innovations in the Thai film industry, often spending his family's fortune to buy equipment for poorer directors.
 He encouraged the use of 35-mm film over 16-mm films, which was the industry standard in Thailand.

 He produced the first Thai film in CinemaScope, Ruen Phae (Raft Home), a co-production with Shaw Brothers Studio.

 Bhanubandhu also composed the score for his films.
 One of his songs from 1938's Tharn Fai Kao, was selected in 1979 by UNESCO as a "Song of Asia".

 "It was a sort of hobby that was professional," the prince said about his work in an interview with Di-Chan magazine.
 "I could do it much better than a professional.
 I did the job all by myself, from composing the story, writing the script and shooting the film, to editing it all.
 It was tiring work, but I am the sort of person who is determined to do a thing until it is completed and at its best."

 Family

 Prince Bhanubandhu was the eldest of three brothers.
 His younger brother was Prince Chalermbala Dighambara, while his youngest brother was Prince Anusorn Mongkolkarn, the father of director Chatrichalerm Yukol.
 Prince Bhanubandhu was married three times and had seven children.
-In his first marriage to Mom Luang Soiraya, he fathered Mom Chao Bhandhusawali Kitiyakara, the mother of Her Royal Highness Princess Soamsawali Kitiyakara, the first wife of Crown Prince Maha Vajiralongkorn.
-Other children were M.C.
+In his first marriage to Mom Luang Soiraya, he fathered Mom Chao Bhandhusawali Kitiyakara, the mother of Her Royal Highness Princess Soamsawali Kitiyakara, the first wife of King Rama X. Other children were M.C.
 Thitibhan Yukol, M.C.
 Rangsinopphadol.
 Bhanubandhu then married Mom Boonlom, producing M.C.
 Bhuribhan Yukol.
 His third marriage to Mom Chailai (who was twenty when they married in 1976, he sixty-six) produced M.C.
 Peemai and M.C.
 Ying Yukol.

 Prince Bhanubandhu died at the age of 85 of blood poisoning.